 In addition to self-defense of persons, Connecticut law allows you to use physical force and argue self-defense when you are defending your home or property.
 C.G.S. § 53a-20 states that you are justified in using reasonable physical force to prevent a criminal trespass in your home (deadly force can be used if the trespasser is engaged or about to engage in committing a violent crime or arson in your home, or if you are trying to prevent a forcible and unauthorized entry into your home).
 Similarly, under C.G.S. § 53a-21, the law allows you to use reasonable physical force if you reasonably believe such force is necessary to prevent a theft, larceny, or destruction of your property or someone else’s property; however, deadly physical force generally cannot be used under these circumstances.

-The Duty to Retreat – Does Connecticut Have Stand-Your-Ground Laws?
+Does Connecticut Have a Stand-Your-Ground Law?

 We are often asked whether the State of Connecticut has stand-your-ground laws that do not require a person to retreat when threatened with deadly physical force.
 This question has become particularly relevant to our clients in light of a recent, high profile and controversial Florida case.
 There, a neighborhood watchman was acquitted of murdering a teenager when he shot him because he believed his life was being threatened even though the teenager was unarmed.
 The defense lawyers argued that Florida’s stand-your-ground laws provided a complete defense to murder.
 The jury agreed and acquitted the guard of the murder charge.